FreshKernel/kraft-sync/README.md

 ## How it works?

-First of all, you are not going to send this script to all the players?
-We would appreciate it if you do.
-However, to provide an easy way to use for the players without doing anything manually, all you need is to use a Minecraft launcher that supports running a command before launching the game
+To provide an easy way to use for the players without doing anything manually, all you need is to use a Minecraft launcher that supports running a command before launching the game

-You can use [MultiMC Launcher] or [Prism Launcher] which provide more features than the original [Minecraft Launcher], Features like
+You can use [MultiMC Launcher] or [Prism Launcher] which provide more features than the original [Minecraft Launcher], features like:

 1. Exporting the instance, each instance has its own assets (e.g., Mods, Resource-packs, Shader-packs)
 2. Configurations and data in a way so no instance will affect another
 3. Other features like allow to launch
    Pre-launch
-   command which is needed by this script to automate the process, otherwise if you're using the original Minecraft launcher, then the players need to run the script each time they launch the game or only when they want to (when new mods added etc...) or you could create a `bat` (Windows) or `sh` (Linux, macOS) script that launches this script first then the launcher, This way the players are forced to use your mods and resource packs, etc... even if they don't want to use the mods, still [Minecraft Launcher] doesn't provide a way to separate the mods and settings for different instances and servers, to get the best experience, use one of the supported launchers or a launcher that support running a command before launching the game
+   command which is needed by this script to automate the process, otherwise if you're using the official [Minecraft Launcher], then the players need to run the script each time they launch the game or only when they want to (when new mods added etc...) or you could create a `bat` (Windows) or `sh` (Linux, macOS) script that launches this script first then the launcher, This way the players are forced to use your mods and resource packs, etc... even if they don't want to use the mods, still [Minecraft Launcher] doesn't provide a way to separate the mods and settings for different instances and servers, to get the best experience, use one of the supported launchers or a launcher that support running a command before launching the game
 4. Many other features, like automatically joining a Minecraft server when launching the game